Nothing216/Notes/School/New stuff i should remember/Physics/Physics.md

 - ![[Pasted image 20250215202844.png]]
 - $$\large \sigma=E\epsilon$$
 - E is material's property
+- never use series formula of spring constant for yungs mod
 - area under stress strain graph is $\large \frac{elastic\ P.E}{Volume}$ .
 Elastic potential energy per unit volume
 - ![[Pasted image 20250215204749.png]]
 - load-unload area=heat lost
 ### Waves
+- For diffraction grating, if i increase d then the first orders come closer together as sin$\theta \propto$ $\frac{\lambda}{d}$ . but if i decrease the number of slits and keep the seperation of slits same(keep d same), there will be no change in $\theta$
 - when mentioning path difference also mention phase difference
 - when talking about interference **pattern** dont mention intensity
 - be careful about what unit phase difference is needed in the answer box